 2b, the DR only has cipher text data.
 The data is encrypted with a

-content encryption key (CEK) and the PDEP has access to the CEK.
+CEK and the PDEP has access to the CEK.
 The

 PDEP releases the CEK to the end-user application when access is

 granted so the application can recover the plain text.
 This mode is